M4 Sherman: U.S. production history

 Most Sherman sub-types ran on gasoline.
-The air-cooled Continental-produced Wright R-975 Whirlwind 9 cylinder radial gasoline engine in the M4 and M4A1 produced 350 or 400 hp.
+The air-cooled Continental-produced Wright R-975 Whirlwind 9-cylinder radial gasoline engine in the M4 and M4A1 produced 350 or 400 hp.
 The M4A3 used the liquid-cooled 450 hp Ford GAA V8 gasoline engine, and the M4A4 used the liquid-cooled 370 hp 30 cylinder Chrysler A57 multibank gasoline engine.
 There were also two diesel-engined variants.
 The M4A2 was powered by a pair of liquid-cooled GMC Detroit Diesel 6–71 two-stroke inline engines, that produced a total of 375 hp, while the M4A6 used an RD-1820 (a redesigned Caterpillar D-200A air-cooled radial diesel engine, adapted from Wright Aeronautical's Wright R-1820 Cyclone 9 nine-cylinder radial aircraft engine.) that produced 450 hp.
 A 24-volt electrical system was used in the M4.
 The M4A2 and M4A4 were mostly supplied to other Allied countries under Lend-Lease.

 The term "M4" can refer specifically to the initial sub-type with its Continental radial engine, or generically, to the entire family of seven Sherman sub-types, depending on context.
 Many details of production, shape, strength, and performance improved while in production, without a change to the tank's basic model number.
 These included stronger suspension units, safer "wet" (W) ammunition stowage, and stronger or more effective armor arrangements, such as the M4 "Composite", which had a cheaper to produce cast front hull section mated to a regular welded rear hull.
-British nomenclature for Shermans was by mark numbers for the different hulls with letters for differences in armament and suspension: A for a vehicle with the 76 mm gun, B for the 105 mm howitzer, C for the 17pdr gun, and Y for any vehicle equipped with HVSS; eg British operated M4A1(76) was known as Sherman IIA.
+British nomenclature for Shermans was by mark numbers for the different hulls with letters for differences in armament and suspension: A for a vehicle with the 76 mm gun, B for the 105 mm howitzer, C for the 17-pounder gun, and Y for any vehicle equipped with horizontal volute spring suspension (HVSS), e.g. British operated M4A1(76) was known as Sherman IIA.